 The School of Music offers opportunities for experience in a wide variety of ensembles.
 All full-time music majors are required to enroll in an ensemble each semester (except intern or study abroad semester).
-Students with scholarship awards may be assigned participation in ensembles beyond the minimum requirement.
+Students with scholarship awards may be assigned participation in ensembles beyond the minimum required to graduate.
 See the catalog for the specific ensemble requirements for your degree.
 The primary ensemble directors (Band, Choir, Orchestra), in consultation with the deans, determine appropriate workloads for those receiving music scholarships.
 Some ensembles may require an audition or permission of instructor to enroll.
 Students should contact individual directors for details.

 - Choral Union

 - Symphony Orchestra

 Small ensembles include conducted groups such as Brass Ensembles, Clarinet Choir, Flute Choir, Chamber Orchestra, Horn Ensemble, and Guitar Ensemble.
 These experiences may be viewed or structured by faculty ensemble directors as extensions of other studio work.